cseanburns/systems-librarianship/src/2b-learn-the-cli.md

 it makes learning the system more difficult.

-What's common for both macOS and Linux operating systems is a filesytem based on a tree-like structure.
+What's common for both macOS and Linux operating systems is a filesystem based on a tree-like structure.
 These filesystems begin at what's called a
 **root** location.